 For over 85 years, the Fletcher School at Tufts University has prepared students for positions of national and international leadership and influence.
 In addition, Tufts' School of Arts and Sciences offers an array of political science courses within a multidisciplinary academic program to propel students into careers of global impact across the private, public, and nonprofit sectors.

-Highlight Courses - Enrolling Now
+Popular Courses - Enrolling Now

 Introduction to International Relations